Nigel-Mark-Smith/virtualbox_centos_servers/README.md

 This repository details procedures for creating and configuring CentOS VirtualBox VM's.
-The procedures make use of the 'VBoxManage' command line utility to create, manipulate and remove VM's and are intended to be exceuted in order detailed building a server network capable of supporting PXE installation.
+The procedures make use of the 'VBoxManage' command line utility to create, manipulate and remove VM's and are intended to be exceuted in the order detailed below building a server network capable of supporting PXE installation.
 Where detailed the names of the DVD ISO image (CentOS-7-x86_64-Everything-1908.iso) and the bridgeadapter<x> values ('Realtek PCIe GBE Family Controller' and 'Intel(R) Gigabit ET Dual Port Server Adapter') should be replaced by the requisite values returned by the following on your host PC.

-'VBoxManage list --long dvds'
+- 'VBoxManage list --long dvds'
-'VBoxManage list --long bridgedifs'
+- 'VBoxManage list --long bridgedifs'

 To execute all process detailed requires that the following are true.